IceYoshi/PRNG/README.md

 Where `-g 200` refers to the universal stdin_input_raw interface (expects continuous stream of presumably random bits).

-The easiest way to demonstrate this is by running:

 Useful dieharder options (`x` stands for any number):
 - Replace `-a` with `-d x` in order to only execute a particular test. `-d -1` in order to list all available tests.
 - Specify `-m x` in order to test with a bigger pool of random numbers.
 Note that the test will also take `x`-times longer to run.